rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 This module (see technical reference) provides for generators of random performance tableaux for testing methods and tools presented and discussed in the Algorithmic Decision Theory cours at the University of Luxembourg.

 The simplest model called RandomPerformaceTableau generates a set of *n* decision actions, a set of *m* real-valued performance criteria, ranging from 0.0 to 100.0, with default discrimination thresholds: 10.0 (ind.), 20.0 (pref.) and 80.0 (veto).
 The generated performances are uniformly distributed on each measurement scale.

 The RandomPerformanceTableau model
 ..................................

-The RandomPerformanceTableau generator specializes the PerformanceTableau class and takes the following parameters:
+The RandomPerformanceTableau generator, the simplest of the kind, specializes the PerformanceTableau class and takes the following parameters:

     * numberOfActions := nbr of decision actions.
     * numberOfCriteria := number performance criteria.